UC Berkeley Chemists and the Periodic Table

 In 1950, Seaborg, Thompson and Ghiorso, discovered another radioactive element which was named Californium.
 This metallic chemical element has been widely used from being a neutron startup source for nuclear reactors, to the treatment of brain and cervical cancers.
 Scientists at the Berkeley and Los Alamos Labs went on to discover Einsteinium, Fermium, Mendelevium, Lawrencium, Rutherfordium, and Dubnium.
 In 1974, element 106, Seaborgium (named for Glenn Seaborg), was officially added.

 The story of the Periodic Table is far from over.
 So many glories of the universe have yet to be revealed.
-Learn more about the history of the Periodic Table here.
+Learn more about the history of the Periodic Table here(link is external).

 Dawn Shaughnessy - SCIENCE